 This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

-Here is a visual representation of this process.
+The image below is a visual representation of the MindBridge workflow.

 Step 1: Set up a new account grouping

-An account grouping is a hierarchical set of categories that MindBridge uses to define your client’s accounts and the relationships between them.
+An account grouping is a hierarchical set of categories that MindBridge uses to define accounts in the dataset and the relationships between them.

-Account groupings are required in order to map the structure of your client's chart of accounts into MindBridge.
-This ensures accounts are structured and presented in MindBridge in the context of your client's accounts.
+Account groupings are required in order to map the structure of the chart of accounts into MindBridge.
+This ensures accounts are structured and presented in MindBridge within the context of the accounts present in your imported dataset.

 Step 2: Create a library

-A library is a standardized configuration used to manage and maintain account grouping structures, financial ratios, filters and control points for a specific type of analysis.
-A key benefit of setting up a library is it saves you from having to re-create a configuration for each engagement that you initiate.
+A library is a standardized configuration used to manage and maintain you settings, including account grouping structures, financial ratios, populations, control points, and risk scores for each type of analysis.
+Setting up a unique library saves you from having to re-create a configuration for each engagement that you initiate.

-There are 3 categories of libraries we recommend creating:
+There are several categories of libraries available to you by default:

 - Not-for-profit with funds

-The following features need to be configured in a library:
+The following settings can be configured within the library:

-- Financial ratios — These are a group of metrics used to measure the efficiency and profitability based on the results of the analysis.
-You can build specific ratios that you would typically want to see for a particular industry
+- *Ratios — Default and custom financial ratios available in analysis results dashboards.
+These are a group of metrics used to measure the efficiency and profitability based on the results of the analysis.
+You can build specific ratios that you would typically want to see for a particular industry.

-- Filters — Filters are used when reviewing the results of an analysis – you have the ability to visualize the data displayed in the MindBridge analytics dashboards.
+- **Filters — Default and custom dashboard filters available in analysis results dashboards.
+Filters are used when reviewing the results of an analysis — you have the ability to visualize the data displayed in the MindBridge analytics dashboards.
 These enable you to glean insights from the data.
 For example, you can filter the analysis to look at a particular account, a transaction that occurred on a certain date, transactions of a particular amount range, etc.

-- Risk scores — Risk scores are constructed by different combinations of control points, which are the algorithms and analytics that power MindBridge's analytics capabilities.
+- **Risk scores — Default and custom risk scores (and associated control points) to be run against the data.
+Risk scores are constructed by different combinations of control points, which are the algorithms and analytics that power MindBridge's analytics capabilities.
 Each control point provides unique information about an entry/transaction in a ledger that could be of interest during an audit – think of it as a trigger raised by MindBridge about a particular transaction that may need to be reviewed.
 The Risk Score is an aggregate score that combines multiple control point results together to establish a numerical score between 0 and 100.
 The more control points that are triggered, the higher the risk score.

 Learn how to create a library.